The page has been translated by Gen AI.

 • Example: https://servicewatch.region.offering.samsungsdscloud.com

-• region and offering information can be checked from Samsung Cloud Platform Console access URL
+• region and offering information can be found in the Samsung Cloud Platform Console access URL

 Color mode